cph-cachet/LocalLeadAttention/README.md

 where `labels` is a folder containing files with one or more labels for each ECG recording, such as the training database on the PhysioNet webpage; `outputs` is a folder containing files with outputs produced by your models for those recordings; `scores.csv` (optional) is a collection of scores for your models; and `class_scores.csv` (optional) is a collection of per-class scores for your models.

-## Which scripts I can edit?

-We will run the `train_model.py` and `test_model.py` scripts to run your training code and testing code, so please check these scripts and the functions that they call.
-Our example code uses four main scripts to train and test your model for the 2021 Challenge:

-Please edit the following script to add your training and testing code:

-* `team_code.py` is a script with functions for training your model and running your trained models.

-Please do **not** edit the following scripts.
-We will use the unedited versions of these scripts.

-* `train_model.py` is a script for calling your training code on the training data.
-* `test_model.py` is a script for calling your trained models on the test data.
-* `helper_code.py` is a script with helper variables and functions that we used for our code.
-You are welcome to use them in your code.

-These four scripts must remain in the root path of your repository, but you can put other scripts and other files elsewhere in your repository.

-## How do I train, save, load, and run my model?

-To train and save your models, please edit the `training_code` function in the `team_code.py` script.
-Please do not edit the input arguments or output arguments of the `training_code` function.

-To load and run your trained model, please edit the `load_twelve_lead_model`, `load_six_lead_model`, `load_three_lead_model`, and `load_two_lead_model` functions as well as the `run_twelve_lead_model`, `run_six_lead_model`, `run_three_lead_model` and `run_two_lead_model` functions in the `team_code.py` script, which takes an ECG recording as an input and returns the class labels and probabilities for the ECG recording as outputs.
-Please do not edit the input or output arguments of the functions for loading or running your models.

-## What else is in this repository?

-This README has instructions for running the example code and writing and running your own code.

-We also included a script, `extract_leads_wfdb.py`, for extracting reduced-lead sets from the training data.
-You can use this script to produce reduced-lead data that you can use with your code.
-You can run this script using the following commands:

-    python extract_leads_wfdb.py -i twelve_lead_directory -o two_lead_directory -l II V5
-    python extract_leads_wfdb.py -i twelve_lead_directory -o six_lead_directory -l I II III aVL aVR aVF

-Here, the `-i` argument gives the input folder, the `-o` argument gives the output folder, and the `-l` argument gives the leads.

 ## How do I run these scripts in Docker?